climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 ## Activity 1: Build Your Project @showdialog

-Let's build an automated smart garbage bin to optimize waste collection routes!
+Let's build an automated Smart Garbage Bin to optimize waste collection routes!
 We are going to do this in four parts:

-1. **Build** our smart garbage bin
+1. **Build** our Smart Garbage Bin
 2. **Add code** to bring our project to life
 3. **Use** your project to understand how they works
 4. Calculate the volume of our garbage bin in a small **challenge**